skienzmatishun/rippreport/content/p/blood-in-the-water/index.md

 ---
-title: "BLOOD IN THE WATER"
+title: BLOOD IN THE WATER
 date: 2017-09-27
-thumbnail: "img/blood-in-the-water.jpg"
+thumbnail: img/blood-in-the-water.jpg
 categories:
 - wonderful-wednesday
 tags:
 - doug-jones
 - moore
 - pittman
 authors:
 - ripp-report
+alttags: "Unrelated illustration: A great white shark swims through a school of fish, contrasting low Alabama voter turnout"
 ---
 Here is the first post I saw this morning:

 > “Voter turnout was a disgrace for the State of Alabama yesterday, granted it was a one party run-off which lowered the amount of voters participating.
 Alabama has 3,134,166 registered voters, 451,161 voted yesterday, 14.39%.
 Just to show you how the turnout was in several of the larger counties here are the percentage of voter turnout.
 Baldwin 18.83%, Jefferson 6.19%, Mobile 12.81% Montgomery 11.02%, Shelby, 20.30%, so sad!!!“